JustAnotherHeroRiding/What-The-Key/WTKReactNative/React Native App.md

 - Loading indicators when logging in #DONE
 - Show a message when requesting a magic link #DONE

-## Supabase emails Design
-Style the emails that supabase sends for email confirmation/reset password and everything else that we will use
-###### It seems that Css is not being applied in the email being sent
-###### After using the Figma plugin Marka, it generated a template that was rendered as intended on gmail.
-I have added a template for the forgot password, email but it needs a lot of work.
-#### [Figma Email Templates](https://www.figma.com/file/aBU8v75k4laGQ5Qg7MaDod/Mail-design-system-for-Marka-Plugin-(Community)-(Copy)?type=design&node-id=0-1&mode=design&t=Oj8jOeNboUIQeaaV-0)
-- Working email styles #DONE
-- Personalize the forgot password email using Figma to style the email
-- Use a similar looking template for sign up and magic link emails

 ## Consistent Context menu design
 - On the home page the context menu is still absolute, let's make it a dropdown like in lib/bin